nitestryker/backstack/README.md

 Backstack programs can be both interpreted (via the `sim` command) or compiled to assembly.
 The language is designed to be simple to learn yet powerful enough for diverse programming tasks.

+## Documentation

+For comprehensive documentation on how to program in Backstack, please see [DOCS.md](DOCS.md).

 ## Examples

 ```